xavierjimenezp/shapepipe_photoz/README.md

 -   **GBR**: gradient boosting regression.
 -   **LASSO**: least absolute shrinkage and selection operator.
 - **ENET**: elastic net regularization.
--   **MLM**: machine-learning method, may refer to ANN,RF or any other machine learning algorithm.
+-   **MLM**: machine-learning method, may refer to ANN, RF or any other machine learning algorithm.
 -   **spec-z**: spectroscopic redshift (the  _true_  redshift or the  _target_  of the regression).
 -   **photo-z**: the derived redshift value from an MLM estimator.

 # Usage
+WIP

 ## Parameters
 ### Preprocessing
 Input parameters are found in `params.py`.
 The following parameters are required for preprocessing calculation: